stefan-wuensch/tmp/README.md

 The following Parameter values need to be collected from the web site Stack that is to be monitored.

+All of the following **eight** Parameters will be used as inputs to the Alarm Stack creation.

 ### 1. **AdminNode**